msv-lab/mnimi/README.md

     print(s)  # "131" "561" (independent within sequence)
 ```

-After than, the model can again be turned into independent sampling using `Independent`:
+After that, the model can again be turned into independent sampling using `Independent`:

 ```
 model = Independent(model)